The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 This pillar creates a neutral, civilian-led framework for policing oversight, defence coordination, and emergency governance.
 It is designed to safeguard public trust, prevent political misuse of institutions, and embed accountability across all areas of operation.

 Existing police services continue to operate within their current jurisdictions.
-Coordination is transferred to a neutral federal structure, preventing unilateral control.
+Coordination is transferred to a neutral federal structure, with governance exercised through oversight rather than control.

 Policy Function